-As an investor, I’m always researching alternative ways to grow my money.
+As an investor, I always research alternative ways to grow my money.
 The stock market is an incredible way to create wealth.
 But I don’t love putting all my eggs in one basket.
 There are so many investment vehicles outside of the stock market.
-AS a result, you should be looking into some ways to diversify.
-Whether it’s cryptocurrencies, real estate, or NFTs, there are more ways than ever now to make your money work for you.
+As a result, you should be looking into some ways to diversify.
+Whether it’s cryptocurrencies, real estate, or NFTs, there are more ways than ever to make your money work for you.
 Hence our SeedInvest review.

 They allow you to invest in up-and-coming companies as if you were a high-flying venture capitalist.
 SeedInvest was launched back in 2013.
 And they’re a privately owned company based out of New York City.

-SeedInvest offers the ability to invest in pre-IPO companies without needing to be an accredited investor.
-Historically these investors have had access to some of the biggest companies in the world at a fraction of the price.
+SeedInvest offers the ability to invest in pre-IPO companies without being accredited investors.
+Historically, these investors have had access to some of the biggest companies in the world at a fraction of the price.
 SeedInvest is setting out to change that as the company looks to level the playing field for the normal investor.

 The company even lowered its initial investment minimum to $200.00 from $500.00 to make the process even more friendly for retail investors.
 So yes, in this SeedInvest review, we found that they’re real.
-Let’s take a look at why SeedInvest should be a part of your diversified investment portfolio.
+Let’s examine why SeedInvest should be a part of your diversified investment portfolio.

 What They Offer

-SeedInvest lets you invest in individual start up companies that are posted on the site.
-It also offers a diversified investment strategy that allows you to evenly distribute your money across multiple start ups.
+SeedInvest lets you invest in individual start-up companies posted on the site.
+It also offers a diversified investment strategy, allowing you to distribute your money across multiple start-ups evenly.
 When choosing this option, SeedInvest creates something of a startup ETF.
 As a result, investors can build a portfolio of up to 25 different companies.

 What’s the benefit of SeedInvest’s Autoinvest program?
-Well according to the SeedInvest site itself, only 10% of startups have accounted for 85% of total angel investor returns.
-This means that a lot of startups actually fail.
-So just as with stocks, putting all your eggs in one basket can be a risky strategy.
-Just as we say a diversified stock portfolio is the key to long-term wealth, so too is spreading your money across multiple different companies.
+According to the SeedInvest site, only 10% of startups have accounted for 85% of total angel investor returns.
+This means that a lot of startups fail.
+So, just as with stocks, putting all your eggs in one basket can be a risky strategy.
+Just as we say, a diversified stock portfolio is the key to long-term wealth, so is spreading your money across multiple companies.

-But if you do choose to invest in just one or two companies, SeedInvest can still be a great addition to your portfolio.
+But if you invest in just one or two companies, SeedInvest can still be a great addition to your portfolio.
 Any startup company listed on SeedInvest’s site has been vetted and selected by the SeedInvest team.
 How strict are they in their business selection?

 In its history, SeedInvest has accepted fewer than 2% of all companies who apply.
 There’s a strict due diligence process from the SeedInvest team.
-And only the most promising startup companies make the cut.
-While this seems unfair to start-ups in need of capital, it also ensures that SeedInvest can protect its investors.
+And only the most promising startup companies cut.
+While this seems unfair to start-ups needing capital, it also ensures that SeedInvest can protect its investors.
 If the business is listed on the site, it is most likely a very promising one.
 This is what we like about this SeedInvest review.

-The SeedInvest site is extremely polished and intuitive and really takes no learning curve at all.
+The SeedInvest site is extremely polished and intuitive and takes no learning curve.
 The site makes it simple to manage your SeedInvest Autoinvest portfolio.
-Giving you the ability to freely move your money from company to company.
-The user interface is clean and was not at all clunky or repetitive like some of its competitors.
+You are allowing you to move your money from company to company freely.
+The user interface is clean and not clunky or repetitive like some of its competitors.

 SeedInvest allows you to fund your account via a direct bank transfer or a wire transfer only.
 This is important for many investors as commonly used payment methods like credit cards, PayPal, or cryptocurrencies are not accepted.
-Make sure you’re aware of any additional charges your bank may have with wire transfers or online bank transfers.
+Ensure you know of any additional charges your bank may have with wire transfers or online bank transfers.
 Once you’ve funded your account, it’s just a matter of browsing the available companies and choosing one to invest in.

 What are the fees in this SeedInvest review?
 There are fees when using SeedInvest, which is understandable.
 The company does need to make money somehow.
 SeedInvest will take a 2% fee of up to a maximum of $300.00 for every investment you make.